Howard Kendall: Return to Everton

-He returned to Everton for a second spell as manager on 7 November 1990 following the sacking of Colin Harvey, who was re-appointed to the club as his assistant.
+He returned to Everton for a second spell as manager on 5 November 1990 following the sacking of Colin Harvey a week prior, who was re-appointed to the club as his assistant.
 This was despite the fact he had built a strong Manchester City side that was near the top of the First Division table, and had only just held their cross-city rivals Manchester United to a thrilling 3–3 draw at Maine Road.
 He famously justified the move by saying that Manchester City was just an affair, but Everton was his marriage.
-By this stage Everton were battling against relegation to the Second Division, but he turned their season around and they managed to finish ninth and also reach the FA Cup quarter-finals, defeating Liverpool in the fifth round.
+By this stage, Everton were battling against relegation to the Second Division, but he managed to turn their season around and they finished 9th and also reached the FA Cup quarter-finals, defeating Liverpool in the fifth round.

 In August 1991, he signed 30-year-old striker Peter Beardsley from Liverpool for £1million, in what proved to be a successful transfer as the ageing striker excelled at Goodison Park, scoring 32 goals in two seasons before signing for Newcastle United.
-Three months later he added another new striker to the revamped Everton attack, when he paid £1.5million for Rangers striker Mo Johnston, but this signing was less successful, and the player was given a free transfer two years later after failing to attract buyers when he was put on the transfer list.
+Three months later he added another new striker to the revamped Everton attack, when he paid £1.5million for Rangers striker Mo Johnston, but this signing was less successful and Johnston was given a free transfer two years later, after failing to attract buyers.

-Everton could only manage mid-table league finishes in 1992 and 1993, and Kendall finally resigned on 4 December 1993 after a dismal run of form in the league, and following a dispute with the board of directors, who had blocked his attempt to sign Manchester United striker Dion Dublin.
+Everton could only manage mid-table league finishes in 1992 and 1993 and Kendall finally resigned on 4 December 1993, after a poor run of form in the league and following a dispute with the board of directors, who had blocked his attempt to sign Manchester United striker Dion Dublin.